Sheaf counting on local K3 surfaces: Introduction

 The analogous result was proved for surfaces with $\deg K_S<0$ in \cite{TT2}.
 The Conjecture was also proved there for \emph{all} surfaces when there are no strictly semistable sheaves in class $\alpha$, but when $K_S>0$ the invariants $\VW_\alpha(S)$ and $\vw_\alpha(S)$ no longer coincide.

-\textbf{Acknowledgements.} Many thanks to Yukinobu Toda, Rahul Pandharipande, Georg Oberdieck, J{\o}rgen Rennemo and Ed Segal for useful comments and conversations.
+\textbf{Acknowledgements.} Many thanks to Yukinobu Toda, Rahul Pandharipande, Georg Oberdieck, J{\o}rgen Rennemo, Ed Segal and a very insightful referee for useful comments and conversations.
 DM is supported by NSF grants DMS-1645082 and DMS-1564458.
 RPT acknowledges partial support from EPSRC grant EP/R013349/1.